PeachyDB-Inc/PeachyDB/FAQ.md

 <details>
   <summary>5.
 How do I monitor the server cluster?</summary>
   <br>
   The <code>peachydb_status_tool</code> can be utilized to obtain liveness information of the servers in the server AWS CloudFormation Stack.
-You can also invoke the command to determine SSD utilization on the various nodes in the cluster:
-  <pre><code>peachydb_status_tool -status &lt;stack-name&gt;
-peachydb_status_tool -utilization &lt;stack-name&gt;</code></pre>
-  It is recommended that <code>-status</code> be checked every 2 minutes and <code>-utilization</code> be checked every hour.
-Invoking the above commands too frequently will place its own burden on the servers.
+The <a><href=""> monitor servers </href>a> explains how to issue commands to monitor the health of the server clusters.
   <br><br>
   If you find some server is hung, you can do the following:
   <ul>